CursedScorpio/k8s-kick-bots/README.md

 ---

 **Note:** I also have a version of this system that runs directly on a single machine, without Kubernetes.
-That version works similarly and achieves close performance, but comes with a clean frontend and better puppeteer behavior (it interact with kick, accepting cookings, changing quality stream and so on) but here I wanted to learn and experiment with Kubernetes features—like automatic pod restarts, resource limits, and scheduling.
+That version works similarly and achieves close performance, but comes with a clean frontend and better puppeteer behavior (it interact with kick, accepting cookings, changing quality stream and so on) but here I wanted to learn and experiment with Kubernetes features, like automatic pod restarts, resource limits, and scheduling.
 This repo is a result of that exploration.

 ---